Xbow System Lectures

 Part 2: The history involving my 40 years as an orthodontist

 1979-1981: I was an orthodontic resident at Indiana University.
-Class II's were treated by bicuspid extraction and headgear.
+Class II’s were treated by bicuspid extraction and headgear.
 Class II elastics were discouraged.
 We heard Drs.
 Rocke and Kesling speak on treating non-extraction with Class II elastics.
-They showed ceph tracings similar to what other orthodontists were achieving with functional appliances such as activators, bionators, and Frankel appliances.
-It was a combination of skeletal and dental effects including lower incisor proclination.
+They showed ceph tracings similar to what other orthodontists achieved with functional appliances such as activators, bionators, and Frankel appliances.
+It combined skeletal and dental effects, including lower incisor proclination.

-Dr. Ricketts was making an impact on our profession when he introduced the soft tissue analysis and the "Esthetic Plane".
+Dr. Ricketts impacted our profession by introducing soft tissue analysis and the “Esthetic Plane.”
 He said that over-extracting could be detrimental to the face.
 He suggested that lower crowding in a deep bite was related to the lower arch being contained by a constricted upper arch.

 Example from my practice:

-1990: My study club invited Dr. William Clark to speak to us about twin blocks.
+1990: My study club invited Dr. William Clark to discuss twin blocks.
 I began using them.

-1991: Dr. DeVincenzo publishes his research which is the first of many to question the ability of functional appliances to increase mandibular length in the long term.
-Dr. Lysle Johnston coined the term "mortgaging mandibular growth".
+1991: Dr. DeVincenzo published his research, which is the first of many to question the ability of functional appliances to increase mandibular length in the long term.
+Dr. Lysle Johnston coined the term “mortgaging mandibular growth.”

 More myth debunking.

-1995: I began using the four crown Herbst appliance which got me interested in non-compliance appliances.
+1995: I began using the four-crown Herbst appliance, which made me interested in non-compliance appliances.

-My main concern was with over-correction I was seeing noticeable lower incisor proclination that I had not noticed with removable functional appliances.
-I tried placing -5 to -10 degree lower incisor brackets but instead of proclining the lower incisors I noticed that the bodily mesialization of the incisors resulted in a "washboard effect".
+My main concern was over-correction; I saw a noticeable lower incisor proclination that I had not noticed with removable functional appliances.
+I tried placing -5 to -10 degree lower incisor brackets, but instead of proclining the lower incisors, I noticed that the bodily mesialization of the incisors resulted in a “washboard effect.”
 I preferred tipping the lower incisors temporarily and then allowing them to upright before phase two.

 Dr. Alan Lowe developed the Klearway appliance for snoring and sleep apnea.
-Long term wear has resulted in severe proclination of lower incisors without significant recession.
+Long-term wear has resulted in severe proclination of lower incisors without a significant recession.

 2000: Dr. Gianelly gives us a target to shoot for.